apollographql/apollo-kotlin/ROADMAP.md

 ## Upcoming Releases

-### Release TBD

-- This release will focus on providing better Java support in Apollo Kotlin.
-See Github [Java Support Release TBD](https://github.com/apollographql/apollo-kotlin/milestone/25) for more details.
+The next few minor releases for the Kotlin Client will focus on smaller iterative improvements.
+Please so our [GitHub milestones](https://github.com/apollographql/apollo-kotlin/milestones) for what might be in each release.

 ## Longer Term